-"Companies like Nike, Apple, and Starbucks benefit from this by dispersing specific, strategically formulated scents throughout their stores, and even in their products," scent marketing company Aroma360 says on its website."
-These scents are used to trigger a certain emotion in potential customers, subtly encouraging them to not only attach a scent to their brand (brand image) but also to spend more time in their stores or places of business (customer experience), all the while creating positive memories with those scents that will keep them going back to the product or service (brand loyalty)."
+Scent marketing is used to trigger a certain emotion in potential customers, subtly encouraging them to not only incorporate a scent into their brand identity, but also to spend more time in their stores or places of business to improve customer experience, all the while creating positive memories with those scents that will keep them going back to the product or service (brand loyalty).”

-Nike cited a study that shows that scent marketing can influence the intent to purchase by up to 84%.
-On its website, marketing company Spectrio says customers are willing to pay 10% to 15% more for the same product in a store that uses scent marketing than in a store that doesn't use scent marketing.
-Another case study indicated that gamblers put 45% more quarters into slot machines when the area is artificially scented, according to Spectrio.
-The research noted that our sense of scent is linked directly to our limbic system, which controls memory and emotion, according to Spectrio, and that ambient scent offers the following benefits:
+One study published in the International Journal of Marketing showed that scent marketing increased Nike customers’ intent to purchase by up to 84%, suggesting scent marketing could have a powerful effect on consumer behavior.
+Another case study indicated that gamblers put 45% more quarters into slot machines when the area is artificially scented.
+The research noted that our sense of scent is linked directly to our limbic system, which controls memory and emotion, and that ambient scent offers the following benefits:

 There are many ways to use scent marketing in your business.
 Hyatt Place, for example, has been utilizing scent branding for years.
 According to Harvard Business Review, Hyatt Place launched with a signature scent it calls “Seamless,” which incorporates blueberries and floral notes on a base of vanilla and musk and uses this blended scent throughout its Hyatt Place properties.
 For Hyatt, like other companies using scent branding, the goal is to associate the hotel with a pleasant scent and trigger a subconscious association with the brand.

 At Walt Disney World in Florida, visitors to the Magic House at Epcot Center are relaxed and comforted by the smell of freshly baked chocolate chip cookies.
-According to ThoughtCo, Singapore Airlines uses a patented scent it calls Stefan Floridian Waters; the company uses it in its aircraft, the flight attendants wear it as a fragrance and it is used to launder in-flight towels.
+Singapore Airlines uses a patented scent it calls Stefan Floridian Waters, according to ThoughtCo.
+The company uses the scent in its aircraft, the flight attendants wear it as a fragrance, and it is used to launder in-flight towels.